rishabh7823/advanced-DCDC/README.md

   when a metal wire segment is fabricated it can act as an antenna

-  reactive ion etchin causes chare to accumalate on the wire
+  reactive ion etching causes chare to accumalate on the wire

   transister gates can be damagged during fabrication

   this is done in 2 steps :-

   1-Bridging attaches a higher layer intermadiary

    -require router awarness